Pink Friday: Roman Reloaded: Live performances

-Tours

 To further promote Pink Friday: Roman Reloaded, Minaj embarked on her first concert tour, entitled the Pink Friday Tour.
 The tour comprised 41 show dates, including, 19 in North America, 15 in Europe, 4 in Asia, and 3 in Oceania.
 The tour began in May 2012 with shows in Australia and Asia.
 The tour then continued on to Europe and North America in June, July, and August 2012.
 The tour came to a close on August 14, 2012, in New York City at the Roseland Ballroom.
 The final show was a part of a free Pepsi promotional concert.
 The tour was officially announced by Minaj on May 1, 2012, featuring a stage resembling Barbie's Dreamhouse.
 Minaj stated that she will play radio and outdoor festivals in conduction with arenas and theaters.
 She described the tour as being "intimate yet big".
 Laurieann Gibson served as creative director and choreographer for the tour.
-Minaj also embarked on the Pink Friday: Reloaded Tour, which visited arenas throughout October and December 2012, to further promote the album and its reissue The Re-Up.
+Minaj also embarked on the Pink Friday: Reloaded Tour, which visited arenas throughout October and December 2012.

+Reissue

+On September 6, at the 2012 MTV Video Music Awards, Minaj announced the reissue of Pink Friday: Roman Reloaded.
+In November, she added that the expanded album would contain an additional disc with seven newly recorded songs and an exclusive behind-the-scenes DVD to supplement the standard edition of the original album.
+Project, titled Pink Friday: Roman Reloaded - The Re-Up, was released on November 19, seven months after the original record.
+The new material incorporates hip hop and R&B styles.
+Upon its release, The Re-Up received generally positive reviews from music critics.
+Commercially, it helped the original album to return to the top-100 of the Billboard 200 chart, reaching the 27 spot.